 This is an excerpt from Dumbbell Training.

-- Initiating the movement by flexing the knees forward rather than by sitting back at the hips, which can raise the heels off the floor.
+- Initiating the movement by moving the knee forward rather than by sitting back at the hips, which can raise the heels off the floor.

 - Failing to achieve the depth of a typical maximal vertical jump.

 - Spending too much time on the floor between repetitions, rather than jumping as quickly as possible.